After the trial

 The offender can ask the Criminal Cases Review Commission (CCRC) to look at their case again if information comes to light that might change their sentence or conviction.
 You might not be told about a review.
-Very few end up with the case being sent back to court.
+However, very few end up with the case being sent back to court.

 Support after the trial ends

-If you feel you need support after the trial there are lots of local organisations who can help.
-Search in the A-Z of providers at the top of this page to find support near you.
+If you feel you need support after the trial ends there are lots of local organisations who can help.
+Search in the search bar at the top to find support near you.